Click here for an overview of the ConEd Internship Process!

 What to do

-When to do it
+& when to do it

-Attend First-Year Formation’s “Introduction to Contextual Education” plenary
+Attend First-Year Formation’s “Introduction to Contextual Education” Plenary

-Each fall’s First-Year Formation class includes an “Introduction to Contextual Education” plenary workshop near the end of the semester, which gives all first-year students (including January matriculants) an overview of the options available for fulfilling the ConEd requirement of the MDiv and MTS curriculum, as well as an overview of the site/project selection process.
+Each fall’s First-Year Formation class includes an “Introduction to Contextual Education” plenary workshop near the end of the term, which gives all first-year students (including January matriculants) an overview of the options available for fulfilling the ConEd requirement of the MDiv and MTS curriculum, as well as an overview of the site/project selection process.

-late November or early December
+Late November or Early December

 Complete the Initial ConEd Meeting Request Form